Alchemist-Aloha/whisper.cpp_batch_subtitle/README.md

 # Setup Guide

+2025-03-09 This script has been rewritten in python in [explicit_util](https://github.com/Alchemist-Aloha/explicit_util).
+The python code utilize asyncio which should perform better than this script.

 Powershell script to batch transcribe videos with `ffmpeg` and `whisper.cpp`.

 ## 1. Install `ffmpeg` and add ffmpeg directory to environment variables